Last updated on January 2nd, 2025 at 12:54 am

 Once again Life is a Matter of Perspective

 Once again, life is a matter of perspective.
 The commuters have lost track of the reasons for the home.
 People in Mississippi have no idea how difficult long commutes can be on families because the don’t have long commutes.
-Each family goes about their daily activities not knowing that for one family there may be a better way.
-The other family not knowing that they have a great life.

-To conclude, this article is not about everyone moving to the Mississippi Gulf Coast.
-It’s about how sometimes we fail to see the advantages that life has laid out for us and the opportunities that we fail to recognize.
 My wife and I gave up all of the negatives because we “knew” the difference between living on the Mississippi Gulf Coast vs Southern California.
-We knew the cost of everything was lower, virtually no traffic even at 5:00 PM and people who are happy because they have a family life.
+We knew the cost of everything was lower, virtually no traffic even at 5:00 PM, and people were happy because they had a family life.

-When you live in a crowded big metro area and you are always chasing the dollar, it’s hard to the see the forest for the trees.
+When you live in a crowded big metro area and you are always chasing the dollar, it’s hard to see the forest for the trees.
 That there is a better place, a better way to live.
 I found it, perhaps you can as well.

-Please read some of our other articles on similar topics such as Why you need to retire on the Mississippi Gulf Coast!.
+Please read some of our other articles on similar topics such as Why you need to retire on the Mississippi Gulf Coast!
 Leave comments to let us know how we have done.
 You can sign up for notifications about new articles.

-Should you be interested in making a life changing move to the Mississippi Gulf Coast, please contact Logan-Anderson Gulf Coastal Realtors.
+Should you be interested in making a life-changing move to the Mississippi Gulf Coast, please contact Logan-Anderson Gulf Coastal Realtors.
 Sign up on the website to see homes for sale.